Skip to main content

 Revealing the buried secrets of Swansea Canal

 Hidden within a steep-sided Welsh valley lies Swansea Canal.
 A joy to explore and loved by many, it’s a canal immersed in history.
-Local volunteers are working hard to restore it, uncovering its former glory.
+Local volunteers are working hard to restore its former glory.

 Man & horse on canal